bcm-uga/hadaca3_framework/README.md

   omic: [mixMET,MET]
 ```

-- *normalize* is the unique function name,
+- *normalize* is a unique function name,
-- *path* is the relative path from the hadaca3_framework folder
+- *path* is a relative path from the hadaca3_framework folder
-- *short_name* is a 4 or 5 letters name of the function used in info graphy to make it more readable
+- *short_name* is a 4 or 5 letters short name of the function, this is used to display graphs to make it more readable
 - *omic*: contains a list of the omic that is function accept and will modify.
 It can take only one like [scRNA] or several [mixRNA,RNA,scRNA] or even take all the omic with the keyword [ANY].

 Beware, functions that handle multi omics such as [ANY] or [mixRNA,RNA,scRNA] has to handle each of the omic individually.